Anse Mamin Beach in St Lucia is a real hidden gem that few people visiting St Lucia know about.

 💡Fact: The sand is dark in St Lucia due to the fact it is a volcanic island.
 St Lucia has an active volcano still today that is actually the world’s only drive-in volcano.

 Although the sand isn’t super white, you will be treated to stunning scenery surrounding you.
 Expect lush green mountains and forest scenery from all angles.
+It’s truly beautiful.

 On the far end of the beach, you’ll find some large rock formations protruding out from the sea.
 As well as being super impressive, these are a great snorkeling spot (more on that later).

-The beach features a thin stretch of sand with sun loungers and umbrellas running along it.
+Upon arriving, the first thing I noticed was that the beach features a thin stretch of sand with sun loungers and umbrellas running along it.

 You can rent a sun lounger and umbrella at Anse Mamin Beach which costs approximately $33 per lounger for the day.